auth0/docs/articles/compliance/gdpr/features-aiding-compliance/right-to-access-data.md

 Each endpoint at the [Management API explorer](/api/management/v2) has a section **Scopes** that lists the scope(s) that the Access Token must contain in order to access it.
 For example, the [Delete user endpoint](/api/management/v2#!/Users/delete_users_by_id) requires the `delete:users` scope.
 :::

-To learn more about these tokens and how you can generate one, see [How to Get an Access Token for the Management API](/api/management/v2/tokens).
+To learn more about these tokens and how you can generate one, see [Access Tokens for the Management API](/api/management/v2/tokens).

 Once you know which endpoint you want to access, and you have a valid Access Token, you are ready to send your request.